Scouting in Pennsylvania: Divesting in camps

+Jane Seltzer

+Jane Seltzer is a shop and service center in Philadelphia.

+Luella

+Luella is a mobile shop van that stops at locations around the council.

 Girl Scouts Western Pennsylvania

 The Western Pennsylvania Council was formed through the merger of five regional councils: Keystone, Girl Scouts of Beaver and Lawrence Counties, Girl Scouts of Penn Lakes Council, Girl Scouts of Talus Rock Council and Girl Scouts-Trillium Council.